cityofaustin/vision-zero/toolbox/archive/README.md

 ### Backkfill Content type - `backfill_content_type`

-This script sets the `ContentType` header of all CR3 PDFs in our S3 bucket.
+One-off script which set the `ContentType` header of all CR3 PDFs in our S3 bucket.

+### VZ incidents ETL - `vz_incidents`

+These ETLs were was deveopled to create and link crash-related records together under a `vz_incidents` record type.
+We decided to pivot away from this concept.
+See https://github.com/cityofaustin/atd-data-tech/issues/29126.

-## Archive
+## Deeper Archive

 These toolbox scripts were deleted from the repository.
 Most of them are incompatible with v2.0 of our database.
 These deletions were committed at hash `569511cc0d598120be4146920623f55c1a8501a3`.